Registration of Share Capital Increases in IDEX Biometrics 2 September 2021

-Reference is made to the notice dated 20 August 2021 regarding shares issude to employees who had exercised incentive subscription rights.
+Reference is made to the notice dated 1 September 2021 regarding shares issue to employees acquiring shares under the 2020 employee share purchase plan.

 For further information contact: